yahayuta/mini_games/README.md

     -   **Dynamic Difficulty**: Blocks get faster and change colors as you go higher.
     -   **Responsive**: Works perfectly on mobile and desktop.

+### 🧩 Neon Tetris
+A modern reimagining of the classic block-stacking puzzle.
+- **Goal**: Rotate and drop blocks to clear lines and score points!
+- **Features**:
+    -   **Neon Glass Aesthetic**: Stunning glowing visuals with glassmorphism UI.
+    -   **Smooth Controls**: Responsive touch controls for mobile and keyboard support for desktop.
+    -   **Classic Mechanics**: Authentic rotation system and scoring.
+    -   **Mobile Optimized**: Custom layout for portrait mode on smartphones.

 ## 🚀 Getting Started

 ### Prerequisites